essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 F# has a REPL call FSI for F# Interactive

 +++
-FSI has full Visual Studio Support since VS2017
+FSI has full Visual Studio Support for a while now, VS2017 included.

 +++
 REPL is useful ask Python and Javascript developers or just watch the CScript initiative from MS ...